-To download free slab serif fonts, you can take a look at our collection of slab serif fonts.
-If you are looking for professional slab serif fonts with good kerning, alternates, broad character support, have a look at slab serif fonts at MyFonts.com.
-If you don’t want the hassle of downloading and installing fonts, but just want to use slab serif fonts fonts online, you should check our text generator tool below.
+To download free slab serif fonts for personal or commercial use, you can take a look at our collection of slab serif fonts.
+If you just want to create text graphics and logos online using slab serif fonts, you can check out our text generator below.

-You can use the following tool to generate text images based on your selection of colors, text effects and sizes using slab serif fonts in seconds.
+You can use the following tool to generate text graphics based on your selection of colors, text effects and sizes using slab serif fonts in seconds.
 You can then save the image, or use the EMBED button to get image links.
-If you want to modify the image further such as rotating, bending or blurring, you can use our image tools.